Close

 Income Tax Slabs for Women Between 60-80 Years (FY 2025-26)

-For senior citizens who are between 60 and 80 years, the income tax slab for women in India differs slightly to provide additional benefits.
+The income tax slab for women between the ages of 60 and 80 years in India differs slightly in terms of providing additional benefits.
 The revised slabs provide higher exemptions for senior citizens, ensuring financial relief and promoting better tax compliance.
-The tax rates under both the old and new tax regimes for FY 2025-26 are as follows:
+The old and new women income tax slab 2025 are as follows:

 Old Tax Regime